 After being a useless bitchy whiny lump for several books, Ce'Nedra finally steps up to the plate in the absence of her husband to-be and convinces every single legion in the Tolnedran Empire to desert and join her army.
 She then politically allies every other nation on the continent not actively serving the Big Bad into a massive crusade and leads them off thataway.
 Particularly interesting in that she has absolutely no idea about military strategy, but is willing to let herself be used as a rallying symbol by those who do.

 Garion is made of Moments of Awesome in the second series.
-Among his many, many exploits as The Hero, he stops an impending war between two friendly armies by summoning a hurricane, pretty much singlehandedly obliterates the defenses of a hostile city, and takes There Was A Door to an epic level in Zakath's palace in Rak Hagga.
+Among his many, many exploits as The Hero, he stops an impending war between two friendly armies by summoning a hurricane, pretty much singlehandedly obliterates the defenses of a hostile city, and takes There Was a Door to an epic level in Zakath's palace in Rak Hagga, a feat he topped when he opened the gates of the Bear-Cult stronghold (and the wall...).
 Plus, there's the whole killing a God thing...